 A smart security system not only makes the resident feel safer and more in control of their home, but it also can give family members updates, allowing them to sleep well at night knowing their older relatives are safe.

-Instead of worrying whether or not the front door is locked, a bathtub is left on, or suspicious characters are lurking around the house, you can check and control those things from your smartphone… multiple states away!
+Instead of worrying whether the front door is locked, a bathtub is left on, or suspicious characters are lurking around the house, you can check and control those things from your smartphone… multiple states away!

 These are the highest rated, most affordable, and easiest to use home security and monitoring devices for building a smart home perfect for independent seniors.